DotaPie/Web-Virtual-Keyboard/README.md

     - works on any other ESP32-S3, requires small modification in `config.h` and `platformio.ini`
 - It can be accessed via web browser and it can either input custom text, or use saved presets
     - Presets are made from username and password and created/edited/deleted via web browser too
-- My use-case is to input long usernames and passwords without the need of typing them manually or to input CLI commands, where SSH is not easily possible (because of different networks, ...)
+- My use-case is to input long usernames and passwords without the need of typing them manually or to input CLI commands, where SSH is not easily possible (because of different networks, BIOS, LUKS, ...)
 - Works only with ENG keyboard on target

 **IMPORTANT**